DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/CONTRIBUTING.md

 **You will be credited:**
 - In CONTRIBUTORS.md
-- In commit history (Git)
+- In commit history
 - In release notes (for significant contributions)
-- In academic citations (where appropriate)
+- In academic citations where appropriate

-**Your pseudonym is welcome:**
-- Use whatever identity you choose
-- Privacy is respected
-- Contributions matter more than identity
+**Pseudonyms are welcome** — privacy is respected, contributions matter more than identity.

 ---

 ### For Using Others' Work

-**Always attribute:**
-- Original GPSL work to D'Artagnan et al.
+- Attribute the original GPSL work to D'Artagnan et al.
-- Specific contributions to their authors
+- Credit specific contributions to their authors
 - Build on others' work with acknowledgment
 - Share credit generously